-Previously called the Steel Belt, the Rust belt is an area that includes portions of the Midwest as well as the Great Lakes region of the Northeast.
-It was traditionally the home of manufacturing in the United States, although it has been experiencing decline since the 1980s.
+Previously called the Steel Belt, states that make up the Rust belt overlap with portions of the Midwest states as well as the Great Lakes region of the Northeast.
+The Rust Belt was traditionally the home of manufacturing in the United States, although it has been experiencing decline since the 1980s.

 The Rust Belt is centered in the Great Lakes States of Wisconsin, Illinois, Indiana, Michigan, Ohio, Pennsylvania, and New York.
 Unlike other belts, it generally refers to cities within these states that were once centers of steel production.

 In the 1960s, the Rust Belt began to decline as the manufacturing sector encountered offshoring and increased competition from foreign factories.
 This decline coincided with the growth of the Sun Belt region to the south.

 Today, the term Rust Belt is considered by some to be offensive, as it associates the region with economic deterioration.

 ❓ Trivia Time: Which states are part of New England?